 HIIT Pilates is probably the epitome of the ‘fitness merge’ trend we’ve been seeing throughout 2018.
 However, both HIIT (High-Intensity Interval) training and Pilates fall into the most effective kinds of fitness.
-And when they’re combined you get an amazing calorie burn, endurance, core and full-body strength workout.
+And when they’re combined you get an amazing calorie burn, endurance, core, and full-body strength workout.

 The fitness world is one that keeps evolving.
 One thing that many are realizing is the effectiveness of merging different modes of exercise together.
 It no longer makes sense to stick to only one form – unless you’re specializing in it.
 Not only do you limit yourself, but trying to separate everything into different sessions takes up quite a bit of time.
 And in this day in age, time is money.

-HIIT Pilates Is Effective And Efficient
+HIIT Pilates Are Effective And Efficient

 Here’s a clear picture of what I am talking about.
-Imagine yourself holding a plié squat whilst lifting a 4kg kettlebell.
+Imagine yourself holding a plié squat whilst lifting a 4kg kettle bell.
 You would be swinging it up and down, whilst trying to gracefully move like a ballerina.
-The point is you’d be using your cardiovascular fitness, strength, core and coordination to complete this compound exercise.
+The point is you’d be using your cardiovascular fitness, strength, core, and coordination to complete this compound exercise.
 Basically, this is the kind of workout that will improve your multitasking skills rapidly.

 I am not just saying this.
 There is science to back it up!
 Studies show that a combination of strength and endurance training in one session can result in exactly the same fitness gains as you’d get from two separate sessions.
 Doctors state that it boils down to increased capillarization.
 This is a higher number of small blood vessels within the muscle.
-As a result, your body is able to supply more oxygen, hormones and energy to exercising tissues.
-Therefore, even if you participate in just one combination session per week – you can improve your strength, power and endurance.
-Better yet, you can achieve these gains more quickly than two weekly sessions of resistance or endurance sessions on their own.
+As a result, your body is able to supply more oxygen, hormones, and energy to exercising tissues.
+Therefore, even if you participate in just one combination session per week – you can improve your strength, power, and endurance.
+Better yet, you can achieve these gains more quickly than two weekly sessions of resistance or endurance sessions on your own.

-So, if you’re somebody who is trying to save time, Then, this should be the best news you’ve heard.
+So, if you’re somebody who is trying to save time, then, this should be the best news you’ve heard.

 How Does HIIT Pilates Work?

-Power And Speed Combined
+Power and Speed Combined

-Therefore, when you combine these two together and add in a few arm exercises thrown you’ll have a full body focus.
-Lastly, it is actually the smartest change you can make to your exercise routine.
+So when you combine these two together and add in a few arm exercises thrown you’ll have a full-body focus.
+Lastly, it is the smartest change you can make to your exercise routine.
 Even if you’ve never tried Pilates – you should start incorporating elements of it.
 This is due to the fact that the basic principles of Pilates teach you to focus on contracting your muscles correctly and fully engaging all your muscles in a specific movement.
 Sometimes, when you’re too busy trying to lift the heaviest weight or run the longest marathon you forget to focus your attention on the crucial muscles which should be engaged.

 Often, this is how injuries occur and improper form.
 Lastly, it is vital to know how to activate your core throughout any workout no matter what kind.
-Pilates is the powerhouse that teaches you this, And if you’re pressed for time, you might as well turn it into a HIIT session for maximum results.
+Pilates is the powerhouse that teaches you this, and if you’re pressed for time, you might as well turn it into a HIIT session for maximum results.